LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

       Untracked files:
       (use "Git add <file>..." to include in what will be committed)

-         .gitignore
          communication-log.sln
          communication-log/Program.cs
          communication-log/communication-log.csproj

       nothing added to commit but untracked files present (use "git add" to track)

 #.
-The output shows us that we have four new (untracked) files that have not been staged yet.
+The output shows us that we have three new files that have not been staged yet.
 Let's ``add``
    everything in this directory, then check the ``status`` again.

    ::